gurpreetkaurmalhotra/Linux-Server-Configuration/README.md

 * SSH port number:
     2200

+## Things you should do when you create your own server instance ##
+* Log in to Lightsail, in case you do not have an account first make your account.
+* Create your Lightsail instance, it is a Linux server running on a virtual machine inside an Amazon datacenter.
+* Choose an instance image Ubuntu.
+* Choose your instance plan.
+* Give your instance a hostname.
+* Wait for it to start-up.
+* When its running you are good to go.

 #### Note that normal copy-paste will not work in this terminal following are the steps you need to follow when copying the contents of a file ####
 * Inside your terminal press ctrl+alt+shift
 * clipboard will be opened